Snowflake-managed MCP server¶

 Model Context Protocol (MCP), is an open-source standard that lets AI agents securely interact with business applications and external data systems, such as databases and content repositories.
 MCP lets enterprise businesses reduce integration challenges and quickly deliver outcomes from models.
 Since its launch, MCP has become foundational for agentic applications, providing a consistent and secure mechanism for invoking tools and retrieving data.

 The Snowflake-managed MCP server lets AI agents securely retrieve data from Snowflake accounts without needing to deploy separate infrastructure.
-You can configure the MCP server to serve Cortex Analyst and Cortex Search as tools on the standards-based interface.
+You can configure the MCP server to serve Cortex Analyst, Cortex Search, and Cortex Agents as tools, along with custom tools and SQL executions on the standards-based interface.
 MCP clients discover and invoke these tools, and retrieve data required for the application.
 With managed MCP servers on Snowflake, you can build scalable enterprise-grade applications while maintaining access and privacy controls.
 The MCP server on Snowflake provides:

 Create an object, specifying the tools and other metadata.
 MCP clients that connect with the server, after requisite authentication, are able to discover and invoke these tools.